South Carolina Gamecocks football under Steve Spurrier: 2007 season

 South Carolina's 2007 recruiting class was the highest-ranked recruiting class in school history.
 It was a consensus top-10 class, ranked No. 6 by 247Sports, No. 7 by On3, and No. 6 by Rivals.com.
 The State would also later report it as being ranked No. 4.
 Fifteen of the 31 players in the class rated as four-star recruits or higher, equating to roughly a 50% blue-chip ratio.
 Notable players from the class included Stephen Garcia, Cliff Matthews, and Melvin Ingram.
 By 2010, the 2007 class will have produced thirteen starters, the most of any of Spurrier's classes at South Carolina until that point.
 Mississippi State assistant coach Shane Beamer was hired as the new outside linebackers coach and special teams’ co-coordinator.
-Recruiting coordinator David Reaves also became the team's full-time quarterbacks coach.
-Quarterback Garcia, one of Spurrier's top recruits so far, was charged by law enforcement twice shortly after his arrival and banned from spring practice.
-Quarterback Blake Mitchell was also suspended again.
-Despite this quarterback trouble and the loss of Sidney Rice and Fred Bennett to the NFL, Spurrier predicted that South Carolina was ready to compete for the SEC championship.
+There was quarterback trouble: Garcia was charged by law enforcement twice shortly after his arrival and banned from spring practice, while Blake Mitchell was suspended again.
+Despite this and the loss of Sidney Rice and Fred Bennett to the NFL, Spurrier predicted that South Carolina was ready to compete for the SEC championship.